eric8395/baseball-analytics/README.md

 To simplify the process of modeling, a helper function `model_results` was constructed to get individual model results consisting of training, testing, and validation scores.
 Metrics used for determining model performance are the coefficient of determination (R2), and the root mean square error (RMSE).

+For further context, the RMSE can best be interpreted as the margin of error of a model's predictions.
+In other words, a RMSE of $3M means that the total difference of all errors between the model's predictions and actual values is about $3M.

 **Data Visualization**

 When holistically examining the batter and pitcher datasets, it is obvious that the superstars of MLB far outmake the vast majority of the average baseball player.